pwyf/2016-index-data-quality-tests/README.md

 We welcome feedback on the data quality tests run against IATI-XML data as part of the Aid Transparency Index.

 This consultation runs until **30th September**.
-We will confirm the final tests that will be used in the 2016 Aid Transparency Index shortly thereafter.
+We will confirm the final tests that will be used in 2016 shortly thereafter.

 We are using Github Issues to record:
 * the most recent tests used (in the 2014 Aid Transparency Index or the 2015 Aid Transparency Reviews);